 I also re-estimated the probit and logit functions (from a subset of the eight variables used as inputs for the neural networks) for the standard recession model (which forecasts the probability the U.S. economy is currently in a recession).
 This is a much easier problem than the peak-trough estimation.
 As a result, neural networks are not required for the standard recession model.
 The probit and logit functions were sufficiently powerful.

 I am excited about the recession model improvements, which combine all of the new metrics I have implemented over the past few years, plus a number of new cutting-edge tools and techniques.
 All of the current and historical forecasts presented going forward will be based on the new models.

-The following article updates the diffusion indices, recession slack index, aggregate recession model, and aggregate peak-trough model through August 2019.
+This article updates the diffusion indices, recession slack index, aggregate recession model, and aggregate peak-trough model through December 2019.
 The current 26-variable model has a diverse set of explanatory variables and is quite robust.
 Each of the explanatory variables has predictive power individually; when combined, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.

 Several of the explanatory variables are market-based.
 These variables are available in real-time (no lag), which means they respond very quickly to changing market conditions.
 In addition, they are never revised.
 This makes the Trader Edge recession model more responsive than many recession models.
 The current and historical data in this report reflect the current model configuration with all 26 variables.
 Continue reading